Maximum entropy models of neuronal populations at and off criticality: Data acquisition and Methods

 \subsection{Integrate-and-fire neuronal network model}

-We consider an integrate-and-fire (IF) model on a scale-free, directed network with short- and long-term plasticity, and refractory period of one timestep during which neurons remain inactive after firing \cite{michiels_van_kessenich_critical_2018}.
-We implement networks with different number of neurons, $N$, placed within a cube of side $L$, but keep the density $N/L^3=0.016$ constant \cite{nandi_scaling_2022}.
+\paragraph*{Network dynamics.}We consider an integrate-and-fire (IF) model with synaptic plasticity and a refractory period of one timestep, during which neurons remain inactive after firing \cite{michiels_van_kessenich_critical_2018}.
+We implement the model on scale-free, directed networks with different numbers of neurons, $N$, placed within a cube of side $L$, but keep the density $N/L^3=0.016$ constant \cite{nandi_scaling_2022}.
+The behavior of the model, such as neuronal avalanche dynamics, in practice does not depend on the topology of the network \cite{lombardi_balance_2017}.
 A fraction $\pin = 20 \%$ of neurons is inhibitory \cite{zeraati_self-organization_2021}.
 The out-degree $k$ of each neuron follows a power-law distribution, $P(k) \propto k^{-2}$, with $k \in [2,20]$ for systems with $N \leq 100$ and $k \in [2,100]$ otherwise.
-The connection probability between two neurons decays exponentially with the Euclidean distance $r$, $P(r) \propto e^{-r/r_{0}}$, where $r_0 = 5$ \cite{roerig_relationships_2002}.
+The probability that two neurons are connected decays exponentially with the Euclidean distance $r$, $P(r) \propto e^{-r/r_{0}}$, where $r_0 = 5$ \cite{roerig_relationships_2002}.
 The resting potential of each neuron $i$ is set at $v_{i} = 0$.
 A neuron fires when $v_{i} \geq v_{c} = 1$, transmitting signals to all its post-synaptic neurons $j$ according to the following equation:

 where $+$ and $-$ are for excitatory and inhibitory pre-synaptic neurons, $g_{ij}$ is the strength of the synapsis connecting $i$ to $j$, and $u_i$ indicates the synaptic resources of the pre-synaptic neuron $i$.
 The constant $\delta u = 0.05$ controls the fraction of neurotransmitters released \cite{ikeda_counting_2009}.
-Here, the synaptic resources $u_{i}(t) \in [0,1]$ and the synaptic strengths $g_{ij} \in [10^{-5},1]$ change in time to model the short- and long-term plasticity, respectively.